johnsh9656/ClothingClassification/frontend/README.md

 ## Frontend Setup

-1. Navigate to the frontend directory
+1. Navigate to the app in the frontend directory
     ```bash
-    ./frontend
+    ./frontend/clothing-classifier
     ```

 2. Install dependencies